Key Takeaways

 Precautions to take when wearing compression stockings or tights

-Can we put socks over over support stockings?
+Can we put socks on top of support stockings ?

 No, it is better to avoid wearing classic socks over your compression stockings.
 This could reduce their effectiveness by reducing the pressure exerted on the leg.